microsoft/AI-Developer-Plugin-for-Eclipse/README.md

 # AI-Developer-Toolset-Plugin-for-Eclipse
 ## What is AI-Developer-Toolset-Plugin-for-Eclipse
-The AI Developer Toolset will help leveraging Azure Open AI Capabilities for Eclipse based Developments which are done through text editors.
-It is primarily focused on SAP based developments: e.g. ABAP Report, Class, Function Module, BADI, User Exits, CDS Views, Rest APIs.
+The AI Developer Toolset(AIDT) is a plugin that enables you to use Azure Open AI capabilities in your Eclipse based developments.
+Azure Open AI is a set of AI services and tools provided by Microsoft Azure, which includes powerful machine learning algorithms, natural language processing tools, and cognitive services.

-With the current release, it is tested to work with SAP based developments.
+With the AI Developer Toolset plugin, you can easily integrate AI capabilities into your text editor based developments.
+It is primarily focused on SAP based developments, such as ABAP Report, Class, Function Module, BADI, User Exits, CDS Views, Rest APIs.
+It is tested to work with SAP based developments in the current release.

-In future it will be enhanced to work with most of known eclipse based development objects.
+In future, it will be enhanced to work with most of the known Eclipse based development objects.
+The AI Developer Toolset plugin will help you create innovative applications that can automate manual tasks, make smarter business decisions, and provide more personalized customer experiences
 ## Prerequisites
 An Azure subscription  https://azure.microsoft.com/en-us/free/ai-services/